-- Subdivisions shall be fully serviced with water, sewer, roads, drainage, underground electricity and communication services; - All lots are required to have frontage to a public road to provide adequate infrastructure servicing, including waste collection and postal delivery (refer to Element G for minimum requirements for battle-axe lots); - iii.
-Where lots are proposed having frontage only to a lane, adequate infrastructure servicing, including formalised vehicular access, waste collection and postal delivery, must be available to the lane frontage, except where the requirements of (iv) are met. - iv.
-Where waste collection or postal delivery services are not provided to a lane, lots must be provided with a paved pedestrian access way having minimum 1.2m width to enable each future dwelling or occupancy direct access to the street frontage. - v.
-All service infrastructure is to be designed and constructed in accordance with the Northern RiversLocal Government Development and Design Manual; and - vi.
+- Subdivisions shall be fully serviced with water, sewer, roads, drainage, underground electricity and communication services; - ii.
+Where lots are proposed having frontage only to a lane, adequate infrastructure servicing, including formalised vehicular access, waste collection and postal delivery, must be available to the lane frontage, except where the requirements of (iii) are met. - iii.
+Where waste collection or postal delivery services are not provided to a lane, lots must be provided with a paved pedestrian access way having minimum 1.2m width to enable each future dwelling or occupancy direct access to the street frontage. - iv.
+All service infrastructure is to be designed and constructed in accordance with the Northern Rivers Local Government Development and Design Manual; and - v.
 Service infrastructure internal to the development site shall be provided by the developer at no cost to Council.